sanalsprasad/ErdosTeamViper/README.md

 - Jupyter notebooks are related to obtaining the cleaned data sets and exploring the data.

 ### Models Folder
-- Our search for the best model (based on overall accuracy).
+- Our search for the best model (based on overall accuracy) using k-fold cross-validation.
 - Jupyter notebooks showcase the results of various models.